kevin0216/coscup-2025/content/en/participate/attendee.md

 In addition to community sessions, COSCUP also provides services to help attendees relax and rejuvenate their body and mind.
 Whether you're coming from afar or taking a break from your busy work schedule to join COSCUP during the weekend, we have something for you:

 - 「[Eve Gathering](https://volunteer.coscup.org/docs/en/about_coscup/eve_gathering/overview/#_1)」：A gathering on the evening of 8/2 before the event starts, where you can drink and talk about open source.
 Whether you're participating in COSCUP the next day or not, you're welcome to join!
-- 「[Healing Market](https://volunteer.coscup.org/docs/en/about_coscup/health_market/overview/)」：Combines services like "Massage Station," "Wine Yoga," "Healing Painting," and "Healing Sleep" to offer relaxation and recovery for your body and mind.
-- 「[Fun Fair](https://volunteer.coscup.org/docs/en/about_coscup/fun_fair/overview/)」：A new initiative for 2024 that practices the "open-source spirit" through "Open Source Menus."
-Feel free to browse the various unique booths on-site.
-You can also stop by for a short break.
-- 「[Healing Lectures](https://volunteer.coscup.org/docs/en/about_coscup/healing_lectures/overview/)」：Continuing the "healing" topic, this series of lectures focuses on "trauma and recovery."
-If you're interested, you are welcome to attend and listen.
-- 「[Junior Workshop](https://volunteer.coscup.org/docs/zh-TW/about_coscup/junior_workshop/overview/)」：Suitable for children who are new to the open-source and maker fields.
-This year, we offer popular courses like soldering and video game making.
-Get ready to ask your kids which class they want to attend!

-<VPButton href="https://volunteer.coscup.org/docs/en/about_coscup/attendee_services/">"Attendee Services" Overview</VPButton>

 :::info "Services Overview"